sonali9564/SmartDOC-chat-with-doc/README.md

 # SmartDOC-chat-with-doc
 # SmartDOC: Interactive Document Conversations with AI 📄💬
 Transform your documents into intelligent, interactive Q&amp;A sessions with SmartDOC.
-Upload PDFs, Word, PPT, or Text files, and get instant, context-aware responses powered by LLAMA 3.3 and FAISS.
+Upload PDFs, Word, PPT, or Text files, and get instant, context-aware responses powered by LLAMA 3.3 70b-versatile model and FAISS.
 Simplify knowledge extraction, save time, and enhance productivity with this user-friendly AI tool!

 ## 📖 About SmartDOC